TostySSB/psychgh/docs/developer.md

 for more information.
 Automated tests are setup to be run via Travis, and all configuration for Travis can be found in your `.travis.yml` file.

-To build PsychGH, use the command `npm run build`.
-This buil the app and place the production ready code into the `build` folder it creates inside the project.
+To build PsychGH, use the command `npm run build` from within both the root and the client directory.
+This buil the app and placethe production ready code into the `build` folder it creates inside the project.
 This command builds optimized and minified javascript that is ready to be deployed to the live site.

 ## Acessing Bug Reports